 Anybody wanting more weather details, they can be found here... https://www.wunderground.com/history/monthly/it/san-maurizio-canavese/LIMF/date/2023-5

-See you this fall!
+See you this May!